Invite us to run a workshop

 - Explore solutions to problems in our economies: How do we prevent unemployment?
 How do we make housing more affordable?

-- Learn how to talk about the economy in an accessible and engaging way
+- Learn how to talk about all these things in an accessible and engaging way

 What are the outcomes?